kobaken0029/kotification/README.md

 kotlin 1.1.3-2
 gradle 2.3.3

+## Preparation

+You should create new project on Firebase.
+Please create it on [Firebase Console](https://console.firebase.google.com).
+And then you'll download a `google-services.json` and copy this into your project's module folder, typically `app/`.

+※ Please see [this](https://firebase.google.com/docs/android/setup) for further details.

 ## Usage

 If you want to change to custom data, you can edit pendingIntent in MyFirebaseMessagingService.